AndrewLuyt/week4-project/harmful_weather.md

-It is also worth noting that some similar events have different official `evtypes`, e.g. `excessive heat` and `heat`, both of which show up in the graphs above.
-We will leave this as is, having verified that they represent different categories in the NOAA documentation.
+It is also worth noting that some similar events have different official `evtypes`, e.g. `excessive heat` and `heat`, both of which show up in the graphs above.  *We will leave this as is, having verified that they represent seperate categories in the NOAA documentation.*

-#### Across the United States, which types of events have the greatest economic consequences?
+## Across the United States, which types of events have the greatest economic consequences?

 We proceed as earlier, summing property and crop damage across all evtypes.